 Along with being praised for being an impeccably written show with outstanding performances, Deadwood earned attention for its aggressive use of the f-word.
 According to one dedicated viewer, the entire series clocked in with 2980 uses of the word.
 While that beats out Martin Scorsese's curse-laden white-collar crime drama's 569 uses, The Wolf of Wall Street wins when you break it down by uses-per-minute, boasting 3.16 to Deadwood's 1.56.

 When her son was first cast as Deadwood's reluctant sheriff Seth Bullock, Mrs. Olyphant was thrilled her boy would be in a Western.
-Then she saw the first episode and was turned off by Milch's approach with its violence and coarse language.
+Then she saw the first episode and was turned off by all the violence and coarse language.
 "I told all the ladies at church you were finally gonna be in something they could watch," she told Olyphant, "and now I've got to call them all back."

-Deadwood fans reeled when news of its cancellation came just ahead of its season three premiere in the spring of 2006.
-Common speculation has laid the blame at the feet of Milch's then green-lit John From Cincinnati; however, Milch himself admitted HBO offered a six-episode order for season four.
+Deadwood fans reeled when news of the show's cancelation came just ahead of its season three premiere in the spring of 2006.
+Common speculation has laid the blame at the feet of Milch's then-greenlit John From Cincinnati; however, Milch himself admitted HBO offered a six-episode order for season four.
 But he turned it down, saying, "For my part, I did not want to accept a short order.
 We couldn’t have done the work the way we wanted.
 I didn’t want to limp home.
 My old man used to say, ‘Never go anyplace where you’re only tolerated.’”

-Despite rumors of movie specials that would tie up the loose threads left behind by season three, hope for a long-awaited and craved finale have dwindled to dust in the intervening eight years.
-In 2009, McShane told The Daily Show With Jon Stewart, "No hope.
+Not long after Deadwood's finale aired, rumors of movie specials that would tie up the loose threads left behind by season three popped up.
+But hope for a long-awaited and craved finale dwindled to dust as time passed, especially in 2009, when McShane told The Daily Show With Jon Stewart, "No hope.
 That's dead."
 Milch confirmed this sad news himself in 2012, admitting, "We got really close about a year ago.
 Never say never, but it doesn’t look that way."